-the scope, rate of progress and cost of our clinical trials and other research and development activities;

-the costs and timing of seeking and obtaining regulatory approvals;

-the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights;

-the costs associated with establishing sales and marketing capabilities;

-the costs of acquiring or investing in businesses, products and technologies;

-the effect of competing technological and market developments; and the payment, other terms and timing of any strategic alliance, licensing or other arrangements that we may establish.

-If we are not able to secure additional funding when needed, especially in light of the current economic conditions and financial market turmoil, we may have to delay, reduce the scope of or eliminate one or more of our clinical trials or research and development programs or future commercialization efforts.

-Any future workforce and expense reductions may have an adverse impact on our internal programs, strategic plans, and our ability to hire and retain key personnel, and may also be distracting to our management.

-Further workforce and expense reductions in addition to those carried out in September 2008 and June 2009 could result in significant delays in implementing our strategic plans.
-In addition, employees, whether or not directly affected by such reduction, may seek future employment with our business partners or competitors.
-Although our employees are required to sign a confidentiality agreement at the time of hire, the confidential nature of certain proprietary information may not be maintained in the course of any such future employment.
-In addition, any additional workforce reductions or restructurings would be expected to involve significant expense as a result of contractual terms in certain of our existing agreements, including potential severance obligations as well as any payments that may, under certain circumstances, be required under our agreement with the Scottish Enterprise.
+• the scope, rate of progress and cost of our clinical trials and other research and development activities; • the costs and timing of seeking and obtaining regulatory approvals; • the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; • the costs associated with establishing sales and marketing capabilities; • the costs of acquiring or investing in businesses, products and technologies; • the effect of competing technological and market developments; and • the payment, other terms and timing of any strategic alliance, licensing or other arrangements that we may establish. we may ha ot able to secure additional funding when needed, especially in light of the current economic conditions and financial market turmoil, are to delay, reduce the scope of or eliminate one or more of our clinical trials or research and development programs or future alization efforts. e workforce and expense reductions may have an adverse impact on our internal programs, strategic plans, and our ability to hire key personnel, and may also be distracting to our management. implement our busine confidentia additional orkforce and expense reductions in addition to those carried out in September 2008 and June 2009 could result in significant delays in ing our strategic plans.
+In addition, employees, whether or not directly affected by such reduction, may seek future employment with ss partners or competitors.
+Although our employees are required to sign a confidentiality agreement at the time of hire, the al nature of certain proprietary information may not be maintained in the course of any such future employment.
+In addition, any workforce reductions or restructurings would be expected to involve significant expense as a result of contractual terms in certain of g agreements, including potential severance obligations as well as any payments that may, under certain circumstances, be required under our agreement with the Scottish Enterprise.
 Further, we believe that our future success will depend in large part upon our ability to attract and retain highly skilled personnel.
 We may have difficulty retaining and attracting such personnel as a result of a perceived risk of future workforce and expense reductions.
 Finally, the implementation of expense reduction programs may result in the diversion of the time and attention of our executive management team and other key employees, which could adversely affect our business.

-Budget constraints resulting from our restructuring plan may negatively impact our research and development, forcing us to delay our efforts to develop certain product candidates in favor of developing others, which may prevent us from commercializing our product candidates as quickly as possible.
+Funding constraints may negatively impact our research and development, forcing us to delay our efforts to develop certain product candidates in favor of developing others, which may prevent us from commercializing our product candidates as quickly as possible.

 Research and development is an expensive process.
-As part of our restructuring plan, we have decided to focus our clinical development priorities on sapacitabine, while still possibly continuing to progress additional programs pending the availability of clinical data and the availability of funds, at which time we will determine the feasibility of pursuing, if at all, further advanced development of seliciclib, CYC116 or additional programs.
+As part of our operating plan, we have decided to focus our clinical development priorities on sapacitabine, while still possibly continuing to progress additional programs pending the availability of clinical data and the availability of funds, at which time we will determine the feasibility of pursuing, if at all, further advanced development of seliciclib, or additional programs.
 Because we have had to prioritize our development candidates as a result of budget constraints, we may not be able to fully realize the value of our product candidates in a timely manner, if at all.